matbryan52/microscopy-images-qem/slides.md

 ## Colour blindness

 Certain colour blindness forms are experienced in 1-5% of the population (biased towards males).
 Choice of colourmap can hugely impact the perception of data for these populations.

-- In particular try to **avoid** <span style="color:red">Red</span>–<span style="color:green">Green</span> distinction
+- In particular try to *avoid* using <span style="color:red">Red</span>–<span style="color:green">Green</span> to draw distinctions

 ---